Costa Rica Vacations – Manuel Antonio National Park

 Choosing a guide

 When choosing a guide, look for someone who has knowledge of the park’s wildlife and has experience hiking through the forest.
 This way, you can focus on bird watching and other activities while the guide points out interesting things to see.
 Manuel Antonio is home to over 350 species of birds, including five species of kingfishers, which include the brilliant emerald amazon.
-Other wildlife found in the park includes chestnut mandibled toucans and Fiery-billed aracaris.
-If you’re into photography, you can even hike to the Forbes list of world’s most beautiful beach.
+Other wildlife found in the park includes chestnut mandible toucans and Fiery-billed aracari.
+If you’re into photography, you can even hike to the Forbes list of the world’s most beautiful beaches.

 The animals in Manuel Antonio National Park are known to be extremely shy and difficult to spot, so it’s important to choose a guide who is trained to find them.
 Guides are trained to spot these creatures and carry high-tech telescopes so you can get a closer look.
 Choosing a guide for Manuel Antonio National Park is a great way to ensure a memorable trip.
 There are plenty of guides to choose from, so it’s important to choose the right one for you.

 In addition to the park’s wildlife, Manuel Antonio has plenty of hotels and restaurants to choose from.
 Some of them even provide round-trip transportation for visitors.
 A guide for Manuel Antonio will give you a safety talk before heading out on the water.
 A guide will demonstrate how to use a Yamaha Wave runner, which has low-emission engines and a dry compartment for valuables.
 A guide can help you get the most out of the park’s natural attractions and help you experience a truly memorable experience.